 The way health care is delivered in hospitals is changing.
 Yet every medical center must still meet the same standards of exceptional care.

 One of the ways medical care is changing is the legislative mandate to log all patient records electronically, replacing old-school filing cabinets and paper documentation.
 This poses a unique question to medical centers: What’s the most effective way to handle electronic health records?
 While facilities have rolled out a variety of solutions, among the most effective and efficient is the computer on wheels cart, or COW.

 What makes medical workstations on wheels such an effective and efficient solution in the ever-evolving medical environment?

 6 Benefits to Adopting Computer Carts on Wheels for Your Hospital

 Much like an actual cow, medical COWs aren’t exactly beautiful, but they sure are functional.
-There are five main reasons why:
+There are six main reasons why:

 - Add-on availability